Spiritual and pastoral care (chaplaincy)

 Our team

-Our team includes Chaplains from different traditions, who represent a range of beliefs found in Devon.
+Our team includes chaplains from different traditions, who represent a range of beliefs found in Devon.
 Each is trained and experienced in Healthcare Chaplaincy.
-For instance, our Chaplain on Duty on any particular day may be Anglican, Salvation Army or Humanist (non-religious).
-Our team also includes Roman Catholic, Jewish and many other traditions.
+For instance, our Chaplain on Duty on any particular day may be Anglican, Salvation Army, or Humanist (non-religious).
+Our team also includes Roman Catholic, Hindu, and many other traditions.

 All our team can be identified by official NHS ID and, like all healthcare staff, we are bound by strict confidentiality and safeguarding rules.